 Exploration drilling for potash in the Rocanville, Saskatchewan area was carried out in the 1960s.
 Thirty-four potash test holes were drilled during this early exploration phase: 25 in Saskatchewan and nine in Manitoba.
 The Rocanville mine was built by a company called Sylvite of Canada Ltd. (a division of Hudson's Bay Mining and Smelting Ltd.) in the late 1960s, and potash production began at Rocanville in 1970.
 The mine has run on a continuous basis since then (other than during short-term shutdowns taken for inventory management purposes).
-PotashCorp acquired the Rocanville mine in 1977.
+Potash Corporation of Saskatchewan Inc. ("PotashCorp") acquired the Rocanville mine in 1977.

 A major expansion to increase the nameplate capacity of Rocanville from 3.0 million tonnes to approximately 6.0 million tonnes of finished potash products per year was announced in 2007.
 Expansion work was substantially completed by the end of 2016, and production was ramped up through 2017 when a nameplate capacity of 6.5 million tonnes of finished potash product was announced.
-The operational capability at Rocanville as of December 31, 2018 is 5.2 million tonnes of finished potash product.
+The operational capability at Rocanville as of December 31, 2020 is 5.4 million tonnes of finished potash product.

-Effective January 1, 2018, PotashCorp and Agrium completed a merger resulting both companies becoming wholly-owned subsidiaries of Nutrien.
+Effective January I, 2018, PotashCorp and Agrium completed a merger resulting in both companies becoming wholly-owned subsidiaries of Nutrien.

-Geological Setting, Mineralization and Deposit Types
+$Geological \ Setting, Mineralization \ and \ Deposit \ Types$